SardineDude1/NYTBestSellerListGenerator/README.md

 will show up in the source code directory.

 These text files contain the best seller information.
-Data in these files can be written in html for easy copy and paste website display.* These files are overwritten by default every time the script is run.**
+Data in these files can be written in html for easy copy and paste website display.
+These files are overwritten by default every time the script is run.

-*CSV format and basic formatted text files are currently under development.*

-**An option to have previous files archived is currently under development.**

-A simple log file is also created which includes information about the success of the query to the API and a time stamp.***
+A simple log file is also created which includes information about the success of the query to the API and a time stamp.*

-***A more verbose logging system is currently under development.***
+*A more verbose logging system is currently under development.

+# Set Up

+In order for this script to work properly, you must complete the setup process.

+Step 1 : Download the complete directory containing files:
+    - LICENSE
+    - NYTBS.ini
+    - README.dm
+    - NYTBS_List_Generator.py

+Step 2 : Open NYTBS.ini in a text editor and enter in your New York Times Developer API Key
+         by replacing the 'your-api-key' value.

+Step 3 : Go to the [METADATA] section and comment out (place the '#' symbol at the begining
+         of the line) any metadata you do not wish to capture.

+Step 4 : Go to the [BS_LISTS] section and comment out any best seller lists you do not wish to
+         capture.
+         DO NOT CHANGE ANYTHING ELSE IN THIS SECTION.

+Step 5 : Go to the [DATA_STRUCTURE] section and comment out the formats you do not wish to
+         generate.
+The script will create a seperate file for each format uncommented.

+         *Note: One the initial running of the script, the 'SAVE_PAST_LISTS' line must be
+         *      commented out or set to False or a 'file not found' error will occur.
+After the
+         *      initial running of the program this may be uncommented and set to True in order
+         *      to save past lists.

+Step 6 : Run the script 'NYTBS_List_Generatory.py'.

+         *Note: If the script executes successfully, a file for each of the lists uncommented in the NYTBS.ini file will be written in the directory.

+End.